hyperdimensional-computing/torchhd/README.md

 ## Contributing

 We are always looking for people that want to contribute to the library.
-If you are considering contributing for the first time we acknowledgde that this can be daunting, but fear not!
+If you are considering contributing for the first time we acknowledge that this can be daunting, but fear not!
 You can look through the [open issues](https://github.com/hyperdimensional-computing/torchhd/issues) for inspiration on the kind of problems you can work on.
 If you are a researcher and want to contribute your work to the library, feel free to open a new issue so we can discuss the best strategy for integrating your work.

 ### Documentation